Car rental guide from a frequent traveler — avoid common mistakes and save money

-When to Book
+When to book

 Where to rent

 Big names are usually the best rental options in most cases.
 You can expect professional service and almost brand-new cars.
 But, in many countries, especially on Greek islands or in parts of Southeast Asia, small local rental companies often offer better prices than international chains.
-These local agencies can be more flexible with pickup and drop-off, and usually more relaxed about minor scratches or dings, but you don’t always get the latest car models.
+These local agencies can be more flexible with pickup and drop-off, and usually more relaxed about minor scratches or dents, but you don’t always get the latest car models.

 How to find the best price